What is air pollution?

-If you have a heart or lung condition you may want to avoid spending long periods of time in places where there are high levels of air pollution.
-This might mean areas with busy traffic or near where pollution generated by industry adds to that produced by traffic.
+If you have a heart or circulatory condition, or a long-term lung condition, you should avoid spending long periods of time in places where there are high levels of air pollution.
+This includes roads with busy traffic, or places where air pollution is generated by industry, such as near factories.

-Current evidence shows that healthy individuals with no history of cardiovascular disease have a low risk of having a heart attack or stroke following exposure to high levels of pollution.
+Current evidence shows that healthy people, with no history of heart and circulatory disease, have a low risk of having a heart attack or stroke after being exposed to high levels of air pollution.

-If you have cardiovascular disease it’s important to regularly monitor the air pollution level where you live and work.
-The Government’s UK-AIR website provides a daily pollution forecast and classes levels as low, moderate, high or very high.
+If you have a heart or circulatory condition, it’s important to regularly monitor the air pollution level around where you live and work.
+The Government’s UK-AIR website has a daily pollution forecast.
+You can search for your postcode and see whether pollution levels are low, moderate, high or very high in your area.

 Is it safe to exercise outside?

-Aerobic physical activity is very good for your heart and for most people the benefits of exercising outdoors outweigh the risks associated with air pollution.
+Being physically active is very good for your heart, and for most people the benefits of doing exercise outweigh the risks of breathing in polluted air.